arthurpro/magenx-email-server/README.md

 ADOVMS-M
 ========

-will work only for vimbadmin < 3 version > 3 fix will be provided soon
+will work only for vimbadmin > 3

 ##Automated Deployment of Virtual Mail Server<br/>
 connection: SSL/TLS<br/>